 Mada Sockets

-Mode DIMM_A1 DIMM_B1 DIMM_A2 DIMM_B2
+Mode DIMM_A1 DIMM_A2 DIMM_B1 DIMM_B2

-Single-Channel Populated - -
+Single-channel - - - populated

-- Populated - -
+Single-channel - - populated -

-Dual-channel (1) Populated Populated - -
+Dual-channel (1) - - populated populated

-Dual-channel (2) Populated Populated Populated Populated
+Dual-channel (2) populated populated populated populated

 - You may install varying memory sizes in Channel A and Channel B. The system maps the total size of the lower-sized channel for the dual-channel configuration.
 Any excess memory from the higher-sized channel is then mapped for single-channel operation. - Always install DIMMs with the same CAS latency.
-For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - Due to chipset resource allocation, the system may detect less than 8 GB system memory when you installed four 2 GB DDR2 memory modules.
+For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - Due to chipset resource allocation, the system may detect less than 8 GB system memory when you installed four 2 GB DDR3 memory modules.